-Crab Cove Beach and Visitor Center in Alameda - 510 Families
+Crab Cove Alameda: Beach + Tide Pools for Little Kids - 510 Families

 Crab Cove beach is one of Alameda’s best (and free!) year-round family destinations.
 This small beach cove, just down from the popular Crown Beach, offers your little explorers the chance to get hands-on and dirty amidst a naturally beautiful shoreline teeming with life.
-So prepare for a (Northern California) day at the beach with your kiddos (meaning bundle up or bring a swimsuit) and add on a stop at the Visitor Center to learn about the local ecosystem and the wildlife that inhabit the area.
+So add on a stop at the Visitor Center to learn about the local ecosystem and the wildlife that inhabit the area.
 Just be sure to check the tides before you go if you hope to explore the beach at low tide.

 toddler on beach at low tide